Gregory-Pagnoux/Moonshot/Specifications/Functional_specification.md

 - **set time**

 The user presses the plus button for 3 seconds and the hours blink.
-The user can press 1 time to increase the hours by 1 and validate with the corresponding button, which lights up the green LED for 3 seconds.
+The user can press 1 time to increase the hours by 1 and validate with the corresponding button, which lights up the green light for 3 seconds.
 Now the minutes flash and the user can do the same thing, and when he validates, nothing else blinkes.

 - **breathalyzer**